Misophonia is a complex and nuanced disorder.

 You’ll also discover why the immediate physiological reaction to certain sounds is pre-conscious and involuntary.
 All of this can help go some way to erode misunderstandings, pull the heat out of difficult situations and stop things from escalating.

 The latest research shows us that misophonia isn’t a mysterious, mythical disorder it’s just different brain wiring.
 Not bad, just different.
-Some people are dyslexic and face some challenges with reading… others are short sighted and face challenges seeing without glasses.
+Some people are dyslexic and face challenges with reading… others are short sighted and face challenges seeing without glasses.
 Your loved one with misophonia has a hypersensitivity to certain sounds.

 Where can you read up on misophonia?